smyrgeorge/readline4k/README.md

 Public API (see LineEditor.kt):

 - constructor(linePrefix: String = "> ")
-- readLine(): String? — Reads an edited line or null on EOF
+- readLine(): Result<String> — Read a line; on failure, the Result contains LineEditorError
 - loadHistory(path: String) — Loads history from file if it exists
 - addHistoryEntry(entry: String) — Appends an entry to the in-memory history
 - saveHistory(path: String) — Saves history to file